(On-the-Job Injury or Illness)

 Hearings and Appeals

-Appeals of Board Panel decisions may be taken to the Appellate Division, Third Department, Supreme Court of the State of New York, within 30 days.
-The decision of the Appellate Division may be appealed to the Court of Appeals.
+Appeals from Board decisions may be taken within 30 days to the Appellate Division, Third Department, Supreme Court of the State of New York.

-At any point, the claimant has the right to an attorney or licensed representative, who may not ask for or accept a fee from the claimant.
-The fee for legal services will be determined by the Law Judge or Board Panel and will be deducted from the award of compensation.
+You always have the right to an attorney or licensed representative, who may not ask for or accept a fee.
+The legal fee is determined by the Board and deducted from a compensation award.

 Section 32 Waiver Agreements

 - an agreement between an injured worker and the insurance carrier

 - used to settle indemnity and/or medical benefits on a claim